exasol/virtual-schemas/doc/development/developing-sql-dialect/integration_testing_with_containers.md

 mvn clean package && mvn verify
 ```

-This will run all included into the `maven-failsafe-plugin` integration tests.
+This will run all tests included in the `maven-failsafe-plugin` integration test configuration.

 Another way to run integration tests: